The Shoreline Early Alert (SEA) program is designed to help students who are encountering difficulty in the pursuit of their academic goals.

 - Employee submits a referral

-After clicking the button below, you will be prompted to login using your Shoreline credentials.
+After clicking the button below, a security box will open and you will be prompted to login using your Shoreline credentials.

 Username: For example: firstname.lastname@example.org or jdoe or sccts/jdoe